 Gina Giordano has supported hundreds of families unconditionally, holistically and with a full heart since 2005.
 Since a young age, she has always had two passions in her life; supporting women through childbirth and alternative medicine.
 Through her company, Bella Belly, she offers families the support and evidence based information needed to approach birth in a mindful and holistic way.

-She is certified through Lamaze International and has additional training through many herbal workshops, therapeutic grade essential oil trainings, one on one apprenticeships, and The Farm’s Midwifery Assistant Training.
+She is a certified childbirth educator and has additional training through many herbal workshops, therapeutic grade essential oil trainings, one on one apprenticeships, and The Farm’s Midwifery Assistant Training.
 She served as Co-Director on the Metropolitan Doula Group and Director of the Brooklyn Doula Group during her seven years living in New York City.

 Gina is one of the co-founders of DTI, a doula trainer and mentor.
 She is eternally grateful and passionate about creating a unique program that provides knowledge and support to new doulas as they take their first steps on the journey to supporting women and changing the culture of birth.